Deepika031203/Calendar-Mini-Project/README.md

 # Calendar Mini Project
-This is about Calendar Producing Mini project basec on c programmin
+This is about Calendar Producing Mini project basec on c programming

 Source code for this project : https://github.com/Deepika031203/Calendar-Mini-Project/blob/main/source-code.c